abik11/tips-tricks/Powershell.md

 Get/Set-SCPFile 	-RemoteFile 	-LocalFile
 Get/Set-SCPFolder	-RemoteFolder	-LocalFolder
 ```
-And it is good to knwo that Posh-SSH uses the path from `[Environment]::CurrentDirectory` in its operations.
+And it is good to know that Posh-SSH uses the path from `[Environment]::CurrentDirectory` in its operations.

 ## Application scripting
 Powershel is a great tool for application scripting and automatization.
 You can work with COM objects, that are provided by many applications, you can control some applications through their command lines parameters, and do other thigns!
 Look here: